Jonathan Quick: Los Angeles Kings (2007–2023)

 On May 30, 2012, Quick set a new Stanley Cup playoff record after winning his 11th consecutive road game dating back to the 2011 postseason, surpassing the old mark of ten set by Billy Smith of the New York Islanders, and continued adding to the record.
 The streak ran from April 16, 2011, at San Jose to June 2, 2012, at New Jersey (12 games).
 Los Angeles qualified for the Western Conference Final for the second time in its 45-year history, and first time since the 1993 playoffs.
-The Kings ended its 19-year drought and made it to the Stanley Cup Finals after defeating the third-seeded Phoenix Coyotes in Game 5 of the Western Conference Final.
+The Kings ended their 19-year drought and made it to the Stanley Cup Finals after defeating the third-seeded Phoenix Coyotes in Game 5 of the Western Conference Final.
 Quick was awarded the Conn Smythe Trophy following the Kings' first Stanley Cup victory over the New Jersey Devils, 6–1, taking the series four games to two.
 Quick posted a 16–4 record with a 1.41 GAA, a .946 save percentage and three shutouts along the way.

 On June 28, 2012, Quick signed a ten-year contract extension that would last until the end of the 2022–23 season.

-In November 2012, Quick joined the AHL's Manchester Monarchs to continue rehabilitation from an off-season back surgery.
+In November 2012, with the NHL in an ongoing lockout, Quick joined the AHL's Manchester Monarchs to continue rehabilitation from an off-season back surgery.

 Quick won his second career Stanley Cup on June 13, 2014, after the Kings defeated the New York Rangers.
-He had two playoff shutouts, including one in Game 3 of the Finals, while also posting a save percentage of .911.
+He had two playoff shutouts, including one in Game 3 of the Finals against the New York Rangers, while also posting a save percentage of .911.
 Following the 2013–14 season, Quick was awarded the William M. Jennings Trophy, which is presented annually "to the goalkeeper(s) having played a minimum of 25 games for the team with the fewest goals scored against it."
 Because Ben Scrivens and Martin Jones had not played the required number of games to qualify as co-recipients of the honor, Quick was named the sole winner of the trophy.
 Over the course of the season, Quick had compiled a 27–17–4 record with a 2.07 GAA, .915 save percentage and six shutouts in 49 appearances.